How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

-And so we went on a hike along the Soberanes Point, Whale Peak Trail – we learned its name later – where spring wildflowers still abounded, transforming Garrapata State Park and instantly making it one of our favorite areas in Big Sur.
+And so we went on a hike along the Soberanes Point-Whale Peak Trail – we learned its name later – where spring wildflowers still abounded, transforming Garrapata State Park and instantly making it one of our favorite areas in Big Sur.

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations

-A Complete Guide to Hiking Soberanes Point, Whale Peak Trail in Garrapata State Park in Spring
+A Complete Guide to Hiking Soberanes Point-Whale Peak Trail in Garrapata State Park in Spring

-With no official signs along the northern section of scenic Highway 1, we relied only on offline map to get to Garrapata State Park.
+With no official signs along the northern section of scenic Highway 1, we relied only on an offline map to get to Garrapata State Park.
 Up to that point, all we knew about the area was that in spring it turned into a floral sea that stretched all the way to the ocean, aiming to merge its colorful, gentle “waves” with fearsome surf.

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations